All Episodes

 So we'll get to that.

-We'll get to uh Las Vegas.
+We'll get to Las Vegas.

 Something fishy going on in Las Vegas.

-I mean, I don't, you know, whenever there's anything like this, you always hear these weird conspiracies, it was two shooters, it was this, it was that we're not buying any of that, but something is a little off there.
+I mean, I don't, you know, whenever there's anything like this, you always hear these weird conspiracies.

-The timeline of the police department, it could just be the fog of war, but things are not matching up with what's coming out.
+It could just be the fog of war, but things are not matching up with what's coming out.

-But uh, it looks like the security guard was killed first, six or seven minutes before the attack began.
+But it looks like the security guard was killed first, six or seven minutes before the attack began.

-Uh this is the Mandalay Bay Hotel.
+This is the Mandalay Bay Hotel.

 It's owned by the MGM Grand Company.